andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 For part 1, we are keeping it simple. **Your main task is to build a rootkit that logs "Hello World!" to the the kernel logs.**

 [The Xcellerator's first blog post](https://xcellerator.github.io/posts/linux_rootkits_01/#what-is-a-kernel-mode-rootkit) will walk you through how to write the kernel module, how to compile it, how to add the kernel module using `insmod`, and how to check the kernel logs using `dmesg`.
+C

 Remember, ***you should only add your kernel modules to your VM's kernel.
 Doing this on your own machine can seriuosly mess up your system.***